Compare the best managed forex accounts in 2023

 Copy link to section

 It’s a forex trading account that’s controlled by a professional.
-Managed accounts are similar to a stock market fund, where you provide the money and someone else makes the decisions, but they’re more of a formal arrangement where you give somebody else the power to make trades on your behalf.
+Managed accounts are similar to a stock market fund, where you provide the money and someone else makes the decisions, but there is more of a formal arrangement where you give somebody else the power to make trades on your behalf.

 This type of account is best suited to beginners who want to trade forex but don’t feel they have the expertise to do so.
 It also might be the preferred route for someone who doesn’t have the time to research different currencies and build their own trading strategy.

-How does it work?
+How does a forex managed account work?

 Copy link to section